To effectively promote and market your boudoir business you must first know two things:

 Both are good options, pick the one that suits your comfort level with building and maintaining a site.

-If you’re really trying to save money, give WordPress a shot and learn by watching YouTube videos.
+If you’re really trying to save money, give WordPress a shot and learn by watching YouTube tutorials.
 You’ll need to pick a theme first then use Gutenberg to build your content.
 Just be aware that you’ll have two backends, one for WordPress and one for the theme you pick.
 That can be confusing.
 Some things can only be edited in WordPress while others, only in your theme.

 How To Market Yourself Using Your Website

 There are a number of ways you can promote yourself on your website and we’ll take a closer look at each one.

 SEO stands for search engine optimization.
 It’s a way for search engines like Google, Yahoo, and Bing to determine what your site is all about and how high it should rank in search results.

 Ideally you want your website ranking number one on the first page of Google for “boudoir photography” in your local area… or at least on the first page.
 Google will rank ten organic websites along with a few paid ad websites and three local map results.